ericberman/MyFlightbookWeb/README.md

 and the application should be called "logbook" and point to the /logbook branch.
 * Set up a certificate to enable https.
 * Make sure that IIS is set up to serve .KML, .GPX, .PDF, .JPG, .DOCX, .APK (application/vnd.android.package-archive) etc.
- * Add debug.config so that you can turn debug mode on/off locally:
+ * Add debug.config in the App_Data folder so that you can turn debug mode on/off locally:
  ~~~~
  <?xml version="1.0"?>
 <!--